 There are predictions made by Mansion Global where it claims the risk of price correction prevails as the supplies are growing with the fall in price and Brexit bottleneck is preventing buyers from finalizing deals.
-In the coming 6 months, little changes can be witnessed, and some of the fastest growth can be seen in the North West at a rate of 1.6%.
+In the coming 6 months, little changes can be witnessed, and some of the fastest growth can be seen in the North West at a rate of 1.6% and London property market.

 London continues to face a drop in price in 2019 and 2020 by over 4.7 %, while the rates have flattened since 2018 and the value is declining from the peaks of 2018 by 4.6%.
 With the decline in sterling value and growth in dollar price – the interest of dollar-based buyers will also decline, which could slow down investment from the US.

 There has been a widespread expectation that the prices will decline significantly after the Brexit conclusion.
 Many buyers were rejecting deals as they preferred to wait for lower prices that were estimated to be about 30% less than the current rate.